processone/rtb/README.md

   Whether to set `CleanSession` flag or not.
-If the value is `true` then the MQTT session state (subscriptions and message queue) won't be kept on the server between client reconnections and, thus, no state synchronization will be performed when the session is re-established.
+If the value is `true` then the MQTT session state (subscriptions and message queue) won't be kept at the server between client reconnections and, thus, no state synchronization will be performed when the session is re-established.
 The default is `false`.

 - **will**: `publish_options()`